 have to await empirical analysis on widely used devices.

-In the end, Mergeall and similarly general tools may run on Android Q, but they're likely to be much more difficult and dubious to use.
+In the end, Mergeall and similarly general tools may run on Android Q, but they're likely to be much more difficult and dubious to use, if not altogether pointless.
 Content collections that are accessible to just one app and may be subject to accidental removal would probably not be worth storing on your phone.

-Naturally, it's impossible to predict if these restrictions will turn out to be anything more than beta-release drama.
-There is substantial developer pushback at present; apps like Termux and Pydroid 3 that run Python code may implement broader storage permissions and interfaces in response; internal storage might take different forms on different phones that cannot be foreseen; and Android Q's compatibility mode might save the day by retaining the current internal-storage permissions of apps used in this guide—at least unless and until those apps target later releases, you uninstall the apps, or you upgrade to a newer phone.
-For this story's thrilling conclusion, watch this guide, check the web, or test on later Androids yourself.
+Naturally, it's impossible to predict if internal-storage restrictions will turn out to be anything more than beta-release drama, and you'll have to stay tuned for this story's conclusion.
+There is substantial developer pushback at present; apps like Termux and Pydroid 3 that run Python code may implement broader storage permissions and interfaces in response; phone manufacturers may implement internal storage in ways that cannot be foreseen; and an initially proposed compatibility mode promised to retain the current internal-storage permissions of apps used in this guide—at least until those apps targeted later releases, you uninstalled the apps, or you bought a new phone.

 What is certain is that deliberately hobbling the Android platform is sure to limit both its users' options, and its devices' scope.
-Expanding proprietary restrictions to internal storage would make portable tools like Mergeall nearly unusable on Android, and constrain the platform to artificially narrow—and even toyish—apps.
-Such apps might appeal to technically naive masses and generate proportional advertising revenue in the process, but the restrictive platform hosting these apps will hold little interest for the skilled development community that produces nontrivial programs used elsewhere.
+Extending proprietary lockdown to internal storage would make portable tools like Mergeall nearly unusable on Android, and constrain the platform to artificially narrow—and even toyish—apps.
+Such apps might appeal to technically naive masses and generate proportionate advertising revenue in the process, but the closed platform hosting these apps will hold little interest for the skilled development community that produces nontrivial programs used elsewhere.

 The net effect would deprive smartphone users of much useful software, and knowingly retard their devices' utility.
 This would be especially ironic at a time when foldable displays and ample storage hold the promise of expanded roles.
-Though more subtle and speculative, this change may also help drive smartphone users to cloud-based storage in the face of unworkable alternatives, boosting subscriptions, trackable content, and single-source control as darker by-products.
-In short, Android would remain a carefully crafted arena of exploitation, justified by red-herring security arguments and fueled by greed.
+Though more subtle and speculative, this change may also help drive smartphone users to cloud-based storage in the face of unworkable on-phone alternatives—boosting subscriptions, trackable content, and single-source control as darker byproducts.
+In this analysis, Android would remain a carefully crafted arena of exploitation, fueled by greed and justified by red-herring security arguments easily refuted by the platform's own success.

 Let's hope that's not what Android's owner has in mind.